 Exposure to asbestos poses enormous health and safety hazards that must be managed or eliminated, as quickly as possible.
 If your building requires asbestos identification, the inspection process will be conducted by an industrial hygiene consulting firm.
 Depending on what the inspection uncovers, it could call for the safe removal or in-place management of the asbestos.
 The inspection firm should also be independent of any abatement contracting companies hired to conduct asbestos removal work.

-To learn more about our asbestos remediation services, please call RPF Environmental at (888) 293-0619 today.
+Need an asbestos survey?
+To learn more about our asbestos remediation services, please call RPF Environmental at 603-942-5432 today.

 The Asbestos Testing Process

 Before beginning any renovation, demolition, asbestos abatement, or other activity that could impact suspect material, an on-site evaluation must be completed by a certified asbestos inspection professional.
 This inspection is required by federal rules and regulations set forth by OSHA and the US EPA, as well as many state regulations, and even some local codes.
 The asbestos inspection firm should be able to demonstrate sufficient experience, licensing, and adequate professional liability insurance coverage for environmental testing services.
 Without professional liability insurance, the owner will have no recourse for damages due to errors in judgment or professional opinion, all of which are beyond the scope of the contractor’s general liability insurance.

 The asbestos testing process involves:

 - A thorough visual inspection of the affected building space

 - Inventory of suspect material